collaborativebioinformatics/Model_Garbage_Collection/README.md

 This repository implements a Retrieval-Augmented Generation (RAG) workflow that:
 1. Fetches abstracts from PubMed (via NCBI E-utilities)
-2. Cleans and embeds them using Sentence Transformers
+2. leans and embeds them using Sentence Transformers
 3. Stores embeddings in ChromaDB for efficient similarity search
 4. Queries domain knowledge to assist in filling missing predicates in biomedical knowledge graphs
 5. Uses AWS Bedrock LLMs with retrieved context to generate reasoning-based explanations